A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Results and verification

-Similar oscillations appear when evaluating the curvature and the gradient of the surface tension coefficient (Figures~\ref{subfig:150mesh_curv} and~\ref{subfig:150mesh_surfgrad}).
-Even though the interface shape and the distribution of the surface tension coefficient look smooth (Figures~\ref{subfig:150mesh_amplitude} and~\ref{subfig:150mesh_surf}), \(\kappa\) and \(\nabla_s\sigma\) are evaluated using the HF method.
-This method is known to present these perturbations albeit converging with mesh refinement, as discussed in Section~\ref{subsec:VoFgeom}.
-Moreover, VOF methods using a one-fluid approach to solve the momentum equation will also present some degree of oscillations in the velocity and pressure fields near the interface due to the sharp averaging of fluid properties.
+Similar oscillations appear when evaluating the curvature and the gradient of the surface-tension coefficient (see Figures~\ref{subfig:150mesh_curv} and~\ref{subfig:150mesh_surfgrad}).
+Even though the interface shape and the distribution of the surface-tension coefficient look smooth, as seen in Figures~\ref{subfig:150mesh_amplitude} and~\ref{subfig:150mesh_temp_surf}, \(\kappa\) and \(\nabla_s\sigma\) are evaluated using the HF method.
+This method is known to generate a non-smooth distribution of \(\kappa\) albeit converging with mesh refinement, as discussed in Subsection~\ref{subsec:VoFgeom}.
+Moreover, VOF methods using a one-fluid approach to solve the momentum equation present some degree of oscillations in the velocity and pressure fields near the interface due to the sharp treatment of fluid properties and localized body force terms.

+Overall, the oscillations of certain interface parameters contribute to the generation of spurious currents around the interface.
+The effect of these numerical perturbations on the actual development of the liquid surface must be assessed.
+At this point, we accept this problem as long as it does not cause unstable numerical oscillations.
+The cases analyzed in this work present an interface evolution that follows a physical explanation.
+Moreover, in problems involving the injection of liquid jets, the magnitudes of these spurious currents are negligible compared to the jet velocity.

 As seen in Figures~\ref{subfig:150mesh_amplitude} and~\ref{fig:150W1W2_amplitude}, the slow spatial convergence of the interface matching solution and the small oscillations in some of the parameters have little effect on the relaxation of the interface amplitude.
-Figure~\ref{subfig:150W1_amplitude} shows the temporal evolution of the vertical position of the interface at \(x=7.5\) \(\mu\)m, which corresponds to the initial location of the wave crest, and Figure~\ref{subfig:150W2_amplitude} represents the interface vertical position at the initial location of the wave trough at \(x=22.5\) \(\mu\)m.
-Figures~\ref{subfig:150mesh_amplitude} and~\ref{fig:150W1W2_amplitude} verify the grid convergence of the numerical modeling with regards to the interface displacement.
+Figure~\ref{fig:150W1W2_amplitude} shows the temporal evolution of the vertical position of the interface at \(x=7.5\) \(\mu\)m, which corresponds to the initial location of the wave crest, and at \(x=22.5\) \(\mu\)m, which is the location of the initial wave trough.
+Figures~\ref{subfig:150mesh_amplitude} and~\ref{fig:150W1W2_amplitude} verify the grid convergence of the numerical modeling with regards to the interface displacement as the curves representing the surface's shape and position overlap each other from mesh M1 to M4.